Turn-by-turn navigation

 onLaneGuidanceStarted(LaneGuidance)

-- This is triggered when lane guidance appears.onLaneGuidanceEnded(LaneGuidance)
+- Triggered when lane guidance appears.onLaneGuidanceEnded(LaneGuidance)

-- This is triggered when lane guidance disappears.
+- Triggered when lane guidance disappears.

-To remove a previously-added LaneGuidanceUpdatedListener
+To remove a previously added LaneGuidanceUpdatedListener

 , use the TomTomNavigation.removeLaneGuidanceUpdatedListener(LaneGuidanceUpdateListener)